Do you feel that your dog or cat might be sick? Are you wanting more information on common illnesses of dogs and cats?

 Allergies – sneezing, licking, chewing, areas of hair loss, sores or rashes, drainage from eyes or nose, vomiting, diarrhea

-Chronic Kidney Disease – weight loss, can have good or bad appetite, increases in urination, vomiting, may drink excessively or not at all, lethargy, diarrhea, poor hair coat
+Chronic Kidney Disease – weight loss, can have good or bad appetite, increases or decreases in urination, vomiting, may drink excessively or not at all, lethargy, diarrhea, poor hair coat

-Diabetes – weight loss, very hungry, increased urination, litter stuck to foot, vomiting, diarrhea, increased drinking, poor hair coat
+Diabetes – weight loss, very hungry, increased urination, litter stuck to feet, vomiting, diarrhea, increased drinking, poor hair coat

 Gastroenteritis – vomiting, diarrhea, decreased appetite, lethargy